 The Group has implemented a due diligence process by asking its suppliers to conduct investigations in their own supply chain, so as to determine the origin of the 3 TGs conflict minerals (tin, tantalum, tungsten and gold) provided to Technicolor, and therefore to avoid directly or indirectly any use of 3TG minerals originated from conflict-affected countries.

-In 2016, our commitment was confirmed by a Technicolor’s statement on Conflict Minerals available in the CSR Documentation below.
+In 2016, our commitment was confirmed by Technicolor’s statement on Conflict Minerals, updated in 2020 and available in the CSR Documentation below.

 For more information on Human Rights, please refer to our CSR documentation below.

 Choose a category to see the list of documents available for download